Laikar/ansible_jellyfin/README.md

 WIP Ansible colletion for managing a Jellyfin instance.

 Currently working:

- - Nothing (maybe something)
+ - Initial Setup (Including testing)

 Goals for first release:
- - Completing setup
+ - Perform the initial setup
- - Creating api keys
+ - Management of  api keys
- - Creating libraries
+ - Management of libraries
- - tests for implemented features
+ - Integration tests for implemented features

 Goals for 1.0
  - Configure transcoding
  - Configure ldap plugin
- - tests for everything
+ - integration and unit tests for everything

- - More to come
+Someday but no in roadmap goals
+ - Configure SSO plugin